-A landlocked country in the Sahel region of Africa, the Niger ranks last on UNDP’s 2015 Human Development Index.
-Its population of 19.8 million people is growing at 3.9 percent a year – one of the highest rates in the world.
+Niger is a land-locked country in the Sahel region facing a food deficit.
+Its population of 18 million people is growing at 4 percent a year – one of the highest rates in the world.

-42.2 percent of children under 5 suffer from chronic malnutrition and 10.3 percent are acutely malnourished.
+42 percent of children under 5 years of age suffer from chronic malnutrition and 10.3 percent are acutely malnourished.
 Diets lack the necessary vitamins and minerals.
 As a result, over 73 percent of children under 5, and almost 46 percent of women of reproductive age, are anaemic.

-The rainy season is short, and the country is hit by increasingly irregular rainfall, rising temperatures, desertification and ever more frequent shocks.
-Four severe climate-related food and nutrition crises since 2000 have exacerbated Niger’s vulnerability.
+The rainy season is short, and the country is hit by increasingly irregular rainfall, rising temperatures, desertification and ever more frequent climate shocks.
+Four severe climate-related food and nutrition crises since 2000 have exacerbated Niger’s vulnerability to food insecurity.

-The economy cannot support adequate social safety nets for its large vulnerable population, and the Government’s ability to confront hunger is limited by financial, capacity and logistical constraints.
+The economy cannot support adequate social safety nets for Niger’s large vulnerable population, and the Government’s ability to confront hunger is limited by financial, capacity and logistical constraints.

-The World Food Programme has been working in the Niger since 1968.
-Our current work aims to alleviate hunger and malnutrition not only in emergency situations but also in the long term through resilience-building.
+The World Food Programme has been working in Niger since 1968.
+Our current work aims to alleviate hunger and malnutrition not only in emergency situations but also in the long term through carrying out resilience-building activities.
 Our operations are aligned with the United Nations’ 2030 Agenda, particularly Sustainable Development Goals 2 and 17: ‘End hunger, achieve food security and improved nutrition, and promote sustainable agriculture’ and ‘Strengthen the means of implementation and revitalize the global partnership for sustainable development’.

 What the World Food Programme is doing in Niger

-Climate sensitive livelihoods and asset creationWFP helps the poorest build livelihoods through its community-based asset creation programme.
-In exchange for food assistance, beneficiaries create assets, by regenerating land or rehabilitating ponds.
+Climate sensitive livelihoods and asset creationWFP helps the poorest populations to build livelihoods through its community-based asset creation programme.
+In exchange for food assistance, beneficiaries create assets through activities including regenerating land or rehabilitating ponds.
 There is a special focus on access to land and markets for the poorest and women.
-Special measures to support climate risk management, like early warning, climate insurances and services will be scaled up.
-The objective is to build long-term resilience.
+Special measures to support climate risk management and the communities’ preparedness to shocks, like early warning, climate insurances and services will be expanded to build long-term resilience.

 Support for smallholder farmersUsing its purchasing power to buy from local smallholder farmers, WFP effectively links agricultural recovery programmes with its own food and nutritional assistance interventions.
 This helps smallholders to connect to institutional markets.
 WFP also supports a progressive transfer of knowledge and capacity to national counterparts, combining technical assistance and other capacity building and policy support.

-NutritionWFP Niger’s nutrition programme involves a comprehensive, community-based lifecycle approach, which focuses on children under 2, pregnant and nursing women and adolescent girls.
-With this framework, WFP supports treatment of moderate acute malnutrition, prevention of malnutrition and integration of micronutrients.
-It also ensures all interventions mainstream nutrition and particularly supports local production and fortification of nutritious foods.
+NutritionWFP Niger’s nutrition programme involves a comprehensive, community-based lifecycle approach, which focuses on children under 2 years old, pregnant and nursing women and adolescent girls.
+Within this framework, WFP supports treatment of moderate acute malnutrition, prevention of malnutrition and integration of micronutrients.
+It also ensures that all interventions mainstream nutrition and particularly support local production and fortification of nutritious foods.

 School mealsWFP partners with the Ministry of Education to design, implement and build capacity to deliver school meal programmes.
 Beyond health and nutrition outcomes, WFP places emphasis on supporting school enrolment and educational empowerment of girls.
-Community participation and the promotion of homegrown school meals, with a special attention on integration of smallholder farmers through local purchases, are central to WFP’s strategy.
+Community participation and the promotion of homegrown school meals, with special attention to the integration of smallholder farmers through local purchases, are central to WFP’s strategy.

-Emergency preparedness and responseWFP provides life-saving food assistance and nutrition support to crisis and shock affected populations, including IDPs, refugees and host communities.
-Special attention is paid to Lake Chad crisis response, supporting people through the lean season and addressing the Malian refugee situation.
-In a context of recurrent crises, WFP Niger is also investing in preparedness to ensure effectiveness, efficiency and speed of response when crises occur.
+Emergency preparedness and responseWFP provides life-saving food assistance and nutrition support to crisis and shock affected populations, including internally displaced persons, refugees and host communities.
+Special attention is paid to Lake Chad Basin crisis response, supporting people through the lean season and addressing the Malian refugee situation.
+In a context of recurrent crises, WFP Niger is also investing in preparedness to ensure effectiveness, efficiency and rapid response when crises occur.

 Partners and donorsAchieving Zero Hunger is the work of many.
 Our work in Niger is made possible by the support and collaboration of our partners and donors, including: